Joaquin Phoenix wins best actor Oscar for ‘Joker’

 LOS ANGELES (AP) — Joaquin Phoenix’s visceral portrayal of a troubled man’s descent into villainy in “Joker” earned him his first Oscar in a career that has seen personal and professional highs and lows.

 “I’ve been a scoundrel in my life.
-I’ve been selfish, I’ve been cruel at times and hard to work with … but so many of you in this room have given me a second chance,” Phoenix said in accepting the award Sunday.
-When people guide each other toward redemption, he said, “that is the best of humanity.”
+I’ve been selfish.
+I’ve been cruel at times, hard to work with, and I’m grateful that so many of you in this room have given me a second chance,” Phoenix said in accepting the award Sunday.

+“And I think that’s when we’re at our best, when, when we support each other.
+Not when we cancel each other out for past mistakes, but when we help each other grow, when we educate each other, when we guide each other towards redemption.
+That is the best of humanity,” he said.

-In sometimes-rambling remarks, Phoenix addressed gender and ethnic inequality and even the treatment of dairy cows.
+In sometimes-rambling remarks, Phoenix also addressed gender and ethnic inequality and even the treatment of dairy cows, a reflection of his longtime veganism.
 He wrapped it all in hopeful words, both his own and those of his late brother, actor River Phoenix.

 “Human beings at our best are so inventive and creative and ingenious.
 I think when we use love and compassion as our guiding principles we can … create systems of change beneficial to all sentient beings and the environment,” Phoenix said.
 “When he was 17, my brother wrote this lyric: ‘Run to the rescue with love, and peace will follow.’”